haoleit/CSharp-Assertment/README.md

 ## Description

-A simple task management system with a React frontend, a .NET Core backend, and a PostgreSQL database.
+A simple task management system built with a React frontend, .NET Core backend, and PostgreSQL database.
+The application supports task creation, tracking, and status management, and is designed to be deployed either locally or via Docker.

 ## Getting Started